 Classic technique.
 Any use of free technique leads to disqualification.
-It is absolutely forbidden to take off your skis and walk along the track.
+It is allowed to take off their skis only downhill.
 International Ski Federation (FIS) competition rules apply.
 Read the rules in their entirety at FIS’s website.

 The length of your ski pole is an individual choice, but there is a rule limiting the maximum length to 83 percent of your height, while wearing ski boots.
 Measure according to image.

 You can measure your ski poles outside the Trade Fair in Mora and by the number bib tents at the starts in Sälen and Oxberg.